 Participants in this study will be randomised into the intervention group or control group:

-People with dementia will be invited to a training and support group led by 2 health professionals once a week for 10 weeks.
+People with dementia will be invited to attend an online group training and support session led by 2 health professionals once a week for 10 weeks.
+All group members will be given a ‘SHAPE iPad’, where they can join the group at the touch of a button.
 Their care partners will not attend the group sessions but will receive an online program with similar training materials and support.

-Participants will not receive the group training from our team but will have access to the online educational program after the study is complete.
-All participants (people with dementia and care partners in both groups) will be asked to attend 3 assessment sessions at NeuRA to answer questionnaires about their health and wellbeing.
+Participants will not receive the online group training from our team but will have access to the online educational program after the study is complete.
+All participants (people with dementia and care partner in both groups) will be asked to attend 3 telephone assessment to answer questionnaires about their health and wellbeing.